-Well, your therapists here at NAPA see your backyard in a different light — a world of opportunity for your child to work on their gross motor skills!
+Well, your pediatric physical therapists here at NAPA see your backyard in a different light — a world of opportunity for your child or toddler to engage with these gross motor activities!

 Draw on the ground, either sitting or lying on belly.
 Bearing weight on non-dominant hand as they draw with dominant hand strengthens non-dominant side.

 - How to make it easier: draw together!
 With your hand over your child’s hand, draw a big rainbow together to encourage your child to use full arm range of motion

 - How to make it harder: draw with non-dominant hand!

 Just draw a long straight line with chalk and ta-da!
 Instant balance beam!

 Encourage your child to try to walk on the line without stepping off.

 - Easiest: just keeping one foot on the line the whole way

 - A little harder: both feet staying on the line, putting one foot in front of the other with each step!